 Cut-backs on traditional funding

-Similarly, Grants from corporations and foundations also form a crucial revenue source for a lot of nonprofits.
+Similarly, Grants from corporations and foundations also form a crucial revenue source for many nonprofits.

 A vital aspect of both these revenue streams is that it comes in annually and is predictable.
 So a nonprofit can use these resources to plan their budget.